IgorYbema/Panasonic-H-Aquarea/README.md

 - roomTemp is the floating point value of the measured room temp by thermostat
 - roomTempSet is the floating point value of the requested room temp setpoint on the thermostat
 - chSetpoint is the floating point value of the calculated water setpoint by thermostat.
 Opentherm thermostats try to set this chSetpoint to not overshoot the room setpoint.
 Could be used to set the water setpoint on the heatpump but most thermostats are too fast responding compared to how heatpumps work
+- coolingControl is the amount of cooling (0-100%) the thermostat requests from the heatpump.
+Requires an opentherm thermostat with cooling support.
 ### READ AND WRITE values
 - dhwSetpoint is the floating point value which is the current DHW setpoint by thermostat, but can also be set by heishamon to override it.
 Not all thermostat support this though.
 - maxTSet is the floating point value which defines the maximum water setpoin.
 The user can set this on the thermostat or can also set from heishamon.